DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 Context: All ECTs must be assigned a mentor as part of their statutory induction.
 Mentors must be registered and assigned in the Manage ECTs service for schools to get funding for mentor time off timetable and to provide mentors access to their ECT's materials.
-FIP mentors are also entitled to mentor training and associated funding for schools and providers.
+FIP / provider-led mentors are also entitled to mentor training and associated funding for schools and providers.

----

-Schools must have selected a default programme choice for an academic year to be able to add a mentor for that year.

-🙋 Most schools choose the same programme for all their participants in a particular year (with exceptions for things like transfers), so we ask schools to choose a 'default' which is used for any new mentors rather than asking the user to select the same thing for each of their mentors individually.

 ---